bryon82/SailwindBetterFishing/README.md

 * Fish movement and tension can be enabled/disabled.
 Enabled by default.
 * The percent chance you will lose a hook when collecting a fish.

+## Info For Other Mod Authors

+I use prefab directory indexes 800, 801, and 802.
+I have screenshots of the stalls where I have shop items placed, check the Screenshots folder.

 ### Requires

 * [BepInEx 5.4.23](https://github.com/BepInEx/BepInEx/releases)